m9brady/SMP_to_CSV/README.md

 2. Put the SMP measurement files ("*.pnt") into the "indata" folder using the following directory structure:

 	* indata
+		* SMP
 			* SMP A
 			  * SMPA_YYYYMMDD where YYYYMMDD is the day the SMP measurements were taken
 				* siteName
 				  * A???????.pnt where ?????? is the unique observation id from the SMP tool
 				  * A???????.pnt where ?????? is the unique observation id from the SMP tool
 			* SMP B
 			  * SMPB_YYYYMMDD
 				* siteName
 				  * B???????.pnt where ?????? is the unique observation id from the SMP tool
 				  * B???????.pnt where ?????? is the unique observation id from the SMP tool
 			* repeat for as many SMP groups that you may have

 3. Run the SMP_to_CSV.py script from the same directory where "indata" and "outdata" are located.